allaedding/hajj-hackathon_webservice/README.md

 ## overview:

-the idea was to create a full guide system for the Pilgrims:
+the idea was to create a full guide system for the Pilgrims with the use of google Cloud AI:

 1-  watter source.